nuclearsilo583/ze_deadcore_s7f2-Knightmare-stage-stripper/README.md

 Warning: client must have these raw file in their csgo/materials/correction/ folder (add these file to download table)

-# Current version v1.5 on master
+# Version 1.6 on master
+Added new stage: Error

+What's new on this stage (Install stripper to find by your self)

+# v1.5 version

 Remove blue2 CC since tester compliment its easy to get player got dizzy (remove completely from your game server if you using v1.5 you dont need this file)